Soviet Space Program

 Type: Lunar Exploration

 Luna 1960B was the third Soviet attempt to photograph the far side of the Moon, the first being the highly successful Luna 3 mission and the second being the unsuccessful Luna 1960A.
 Luna 1960B was launched on April 16, 1960.
-It was designed to duplicate the Luna 3 mission, but with higher resolution cameras and a closer approach to the Moon.
+It was designed to replicate the Luna 3 mission, but with higher resolution cameras and a closer approach to the Moon.

 The trajectory is unavailable.
 Check back for updates.